danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

     └── __snapshots__
 ```

-So our test consists now on declaring the inputs for the replacer function.
-Let's take a look at `fixtures/replace-color-when-match.js`
+So our test consists now on declaring the inputs for the replacer function, nothing else.
+Let's take a look at `fixtures/replace-color-when-match.js`.

 ```javascript
 const target = 'background-color: rgb(255, 0, 0)';